paulagarciamnz/Enceladupedia/README.md

 If you can't download the full database, you can:

 1. Use a smaller subset of KEGG (instructions in `docs/small_db_setup.md`)
-2. Use pre-computed DIAMOND database (contact maintainers)
+2. Use pre-computed DIAMOND database (contact us)
-3. Use the online version at [your-website-url]

 ## Contributing with your feedback